johnprice99/kakuro-solver/README.md

 attempt at simple karuko solving

-* need to make it recursive
+* Would be cool to actually make it solve a puzzle for you
-* Add a UI to it